 R was selected as the basis for the instructions provided in this book because it is free to download and because it is widely used by biologists around the world.
-While it is a command-driven package, which some people initially find off-putting, it is relatively simple to use, and with the right type of instructions, it is relatively easy for anyone to successfully start using it for statistical analysis in a short space of time.
-However, while the exact instructions will vary for other statistical software, the same basic steps outlined in the boxes on the left hand side of the flow diagrams are required to complete the tasks outlined in this workbook in almost all of them.
-Thus, it is relatively easy to adapt the instructions provided here for use with other analytical software.
+While it is a command-driven package, which some people initially find off-putting, it is relatively simple to use, and with the right type of instructions, it is relatively easy for anyone to successfully start using it for data processing and visualisation in a short space of time.
+However, while the exact instructions will vary for other graphing and data visualisation software, the same basic steps outlined in the boxes on the left hand side of the flow diagrams are required to complete the tasks outlined in this workbook in almost all of them.
+Thus, it should be relatively easy to adapt the instructions provided here for use with other similar software.

-The exercises start with the first task you need to be able to do to analyse your data in R, which is importing them into the software (Exercise 1.1), before moving on to more advanced tasks, such as calculating summary statistics (Exercise 1.5), creating bar graphs (Exercise 2.2), carrying out a t-test (Exercise 4.1), and conducting linear regression (Exercise 5.2).
-This allows you to build up your analysis skills in a logical order as you work through this book one chapter at a time.
+The exercises start with learning how to make a basic graph, such as a frequency distribution histogram, in R using a package called GGPlot (Exercise 1.1), before moving on to customising how your graph looks (Exercise 1.2) and creating multi-series and multi-panel graphs (Exercise 1.4).
+The basic processes required to make graphs in R using this package learned in these initial exercises are then applied to creating specific types of graphs and other data visualisations.
+These include as bar graphs (Exercises 2.1 to 2.3), line graphs (Exercises 2.3), scatter plots (Exercise 3.1 to 3.3), graphs of time series data (Exercises 3.4), pie charts (Exercise 4.1), bubble graphs (Exercises 4.2) and maps of biological data (Exercises 5.1 to 5.3).
+This allows you to build up your data visualisation skills in a logical order as you work through this book one chapter at a time.
 However, the instructions provided in each chapter are sufficiently complete that you can work through the exercises in each one on their own without having to refer back to the contents of previous chapters.
-This means if your main aim from reading this book is to work out how to do a specific task, such as making a graph or comparing data from different groups, you can go straight to the relevant chapter for that task and find out how to complete it.
-If you do this, however, it is worth taking the time at a later date to work through the earlier chapters too, as these will help widen your skills base as well as giving you a better understanding of what you are doing in each individual step within more advanced analyses.
+This means if your main aim from reading this book is to work out how to do a specific task, such as making a bar graph or making a map of biological data, you can go straight to the relevant chapter for that task and find out how to complete it.
+If you do this, however, it is worth taking the time at a later date to work through the earlier chapters too, as these will help widen your skills base and give you a better understanding of what you are doing in each individual step when creating more advanced data visualisations.